 Paula Palmer

-Paula Palmer is an associate professor at Claremont Graduate University’s School of Community & Global Health.
+Paula Palmer is a professor at Claremont Graduate University’s School of Community & Global Health.
 Her research interests include social and cultural determinants of health among ethnically diverse populations in the United States and abroad; community-based participatory research among underserved, underrepresented populations (Pacific Islanders, South Asians in the United States) and in other global settings; technology applications for health behavior interventions and graduate and professional training.
 Within these topic areas, Palmer studies tobacco control, mental health, disaster management, health of migrants and indigenous peoples, and maternal and child health.

 Palmer has been a clinical health and community psychologist by training since completing her PhD at the California School of Professional Psychology.
 She began her research career at the University of Southern California as co-investigator of the Pacific Rim Transdisciplinary Tobacco and Alcohol Use Research Center, a transnational collaboration between university researchers and Chinese public health leaders focusing on the environmental, social, and cultural determinants influencing tobacco and alcohol use behavior among adolescents.
 Related studies in China have included the role of rapid social, economic, and cultural change on a wide range of public health challenges, such as the rising rates of obesity and internal migration.